NimaMajidi1997/HopfieldNetwork/ReadMe.md

 # HopfieldNetwork

 This is a simple Python code for those who are interested in implementing the Hopfield Network.
-We applied this network to store some characters such as "M", "A" and etc. We can also detect noisy characters with this simple network.
+Assume that you have some characters such as "M", "A" and etc. You want to store these characters in the Hopfield Network.
+One of the major benefits of this network is that you can detect noisy characters !

-Hope to enjoy it !!!
+Just run the code, learn and enjoy it !!!
 -------------
 You can follow me on Linkedin, thank you for endorsing me in advance! www.linkedin.com/in/NimaMajidi